-The SARPcheck Audit Agreement between the operator and the SQO outlines the scope and methodology of the audit.
+The SARPcheck Audit Agreement between the operator and the SQO is standardized and provided by the NFPB and outlines the scope and methodology of the audit.
 It also details the responsibilities of both parties and the expectations regarding cooperation and access to information and facilities during the audit.
+SQOs are not entitled to apply any changes to Audit Agreements other than customizing it with customer names and details as required for the execution of the agreement.
+SQOs may request deviations of the audit agreement from the NFPB and the NFPB will at its own discretion decide about the approval of such changes in the program's best interest.